perfanalytics/pose2sim/Content/paper.md

 # Statement of need

-For the last few decades, marker-based kinematics has been considered as the best choice for the analysis of human movement, when regarding the trade-off between ease-of-use and accuracy.
-However, a marker-based system is hard to set outdoors or in "ecological" conditions, and it requires placing markers on the body, which can hinder natural movement.
+For the last few decades, marker-based kinematics has been considered the best choice for the analysis of human movement, when regarding the trade-off between ease of use and accuracy.
+However, a marker-based system is hard to set up outdoors or in context, and it requires placing markers on the body, which can hinder natural movement.

 The emergence of markerless kinematics opens up new possibilities.
-Indeed, the interest in deep learning pose estimation neural networks has been growing fast since 2015 [@Zheng_2022], which makes it now possible to collect accurate and reliable kinematic data without the use of physical markers.
+Indeed, the interest in deep-learning pose estimation neural networks has been growing fast since 2015 [@Zheng_2022], which makes it now possible to collect accurate and reliable kinematic data without the use of physical markers.
 OpenPose, for example, is a widespread open-source software which provides 2D joint coordinate estimations from videos.
 These coordinates can then be triangulated in order to produce 3D positions.
-Yet, when it comes to biomechanic analysis of human motion, it is often more useful to obtain joint angles than absolute positions.
-Indeed, joint angles allow for better comparison among trials and individuals, and they represent the first step for other analysis such as inverse dynamics.
+Yet, when it comes to the biomechanical analysis of human motion, it is often more useful to obtain joint angles than their XYZ positions in space.
+Joint angles allow for better comparison among trials and individuals, and they represent the first step for other analysis such as inverse dynamics.

-OpenSim is an other widespread open-source software which helps compute 3D joint angles, usually from marker coordinates.
-It lets scientists define a detailed muskuloskeletal model, scale it to individual subjects, and perform inverse kinematics with customizable biomechanical constraints.
-It provides other features such as net joint moments calculation or individual muscle forces resolution, although this is out of the scope of our contribution.
+OpenSim is another widespread open-source software which helps compute 3D joint angles, usually from marker coordinates.
+It lets scientists define a detailed musculoskeletal model, scale it to individual subjects, and perform inverse kinematics with customizable biomechanical constraints.
+It provides other features such as net calculation of joint moments or individual muscle forces resolution, although this is out of the scope of our contribution.

 The goal of `Pose2Sim` is to build a bridge between the communities of computer vision and biomechanics, by providing a simple and open-source pipeline connecting the two aforementioned state-of-the-art tools: OpenPose and OpenSim.
-`Pose2Sim` has already been used and tested in a number of situations (walking, running, cycling, balancing, swimming, boxing), and published in peer-review scientific publications [@Pagnon_2021; @Pagnon_2022] assessing its robustness and accuracy.
-The combination of its ease of use, customizable characteristics, and robustness and accuracy makes it promising, especially for "in-the-wild" sports movement analysis.
+`Pose2Sim` has already been used and tested in a number of situations (walking, running, cycling, balancing, swimming, boxing), and published in peer-reviewed scientific publications [@Pagnon_2021; @Pagnon_2022] assessing its robustness and accuracy.
+The combination of its ease of use, customizable characteristics, and high robustness and accuracy makes it promising, especially for "in-the-wild" sports movement analysis.

 So far, little work has been done towards obtaining 3D angles from multiple views [@Zheng_2022].
-However, two softwares are worth being mentionend.
+However, two software applications are worth mentioning.
 Anipose [@Karashchuk_2021] proposes a Python open-source framework which allows for joint angle estimation with spatio-temporal constraints, but it is primarily designed for animal motion analysis.
-Theia3D [@Kanko_2021] provides a software for human gait kinematics from videos.
+Theia3D [@Kanko_2021] is a software application for human gait kinematics from videos.
 Although the GUI is more user friendly, it is not open-source nor easily customizable.
-Our results on inverse kinematics are similar, or slightly better [@Pagnon_2022].
+Our results on inverse kinematics were deemed good when compared to marker-based ones.
+See [@Pagnon_2022] for more details on concurrent accuracy with other systems.

 # Features
 ## Pose2Sim workflow